toddaustin07/MQTTDevices/README.md

 * Refresh buttons need only be used to force re-connection or re-subscribe in the event of a problem
 * Unique broker per device is not supported
 * Momentary button devices support 4 types of received messages: button pressed, double-push, triple-push, and button held
-* Values published: For switch, the respective ON/OFF values configured in Settings are sent; for Button the button PRESSED value configured in Settings is sent
+* Values published: For Switch, the respective ON/OFF values configured in Settings are sent; for Button the button PRESSED value configured in Settings is sent